Material System¶

 Coefficient of restitution (\(c_r\ge 0\)): How bouncy the material pair is

 The bounce velocity is computed as \(c_{th}(v_i-c_{th})\), where \(v_i\) is the impact velocity.
+The following graphs describe the effect of the material properties.

 A material name is set when the material is created.
 For example,